Emotional Support For Your Children

 Instability greatly affects children.
 Kids who aren’t sure what the next day will bring tend to be more emotionally distraught during a divorce.
 Create new routines with your children that are just your own and your children will begin to look forward to them.
 Always let your children know what to expect both during the divorce and after.
 A quick reminder that the upcoming weekend will be spent at their other parent’s house can help tremendously when children are struggling to process changes and uncertainty about their future.

 While your children are not the people you want to fully open up to during your divorce, you want to make sure you are fully open to whatever your children may need from you emotionally.
 Let them know they can talk to you about what is going on any time they wish.
 Reassure them that you love them and are there for them no matter what.

 Sometimes it can be difficult to truly know what is best for your children during a divorce, especially when there are hot button issues like child support and child custody on the table.
 A seasoned divorce lawyer can help you better understand your legal options and can help you evaluate the situation subjectively to create solutions that benefit your children.

-At the Law Offices of Mary Katherine Brown, we can guide your family through the ups and downs of divorce so you can close one chapter of your life and begin writing a brand new one.
-Call today for a consultation at (718) 878-6886.Posted in : Divorce ,
+We can guide your family through the ups and downs of divorce so you can close one chapter of your life and begin writing a brand new one.
+Call today for a consultation at (718) 878-6886.Posted in : Child Support ,